andyrutkowski/ALA2018/index.md

 ## Speakers

 * Katherine Hart Weimer.
-* Spatial Humanities: An Introduction to Space and Place in Digital Scholarship
-    >Head, Kelley Center for Government Information,
+    >Head, Kelley Center for Government Information
-    >Data and Geospatial Services,
+    >Data and Geospatial Services
-    >Rice University, Fondren Library,
+    >Rice University, Fondren Library
     >Houston, Texas
+Title of presentation: Spatial Humanities: An Introduction to Space and Place in Digital Scholarship

 * Nicole Kong.
-* Librarian as a Collaborator: Supporting Spatial Humanities Research Projects
     >Assistant Professor of Library Science
     >Purdue University
+Title of presentation: Librarian as a Collaborator: Supporting Spatial Humanities Research Projects

 * Chelcie Juliet Rowell.
-* The role of the Subject Librarian in Spatial Humanities
     >Digital Scholarship Librarian & History Liaison,
     >O'Neill Library, Boston College
+Title of presentation: The role of the Subject Librarian in Spatial Humanities